By Sofia Perez

 “We welcome the certification process,” said Canodros President Andre Barona.
 “Not only as a confirmation of having made the proper choices but also a light-shedding experience of where our efforts could be focused.

 “Like the unique Galapagos flora and fauna studied by Darwin, SmartVoyager’s standards continue to evolve.
-For example, all the standards involving refueling, type of fuel and contingency plans and training for oil spills underwent review after a supply tanker ran aground in the Galapagos and spilled its cargo in the pristine waters.
+For example, all the standards involving refueling, type of fuel and contingency plans and training for oil spills underwent a review after a supply tanker ran aground in the Galapagos and spilled its cargo in the pristine waters.

 Prior to the spill, supply and service vessels were not covered by SmartVoyager guidelines, but the spill taught hard lessons about the need for expanding certification programs and improving government regulations to involve land-based facilities and supply lines.